sum1won/summod/README.md

 ##### Arcoscephale, The Old Kingdom

 ##### Ermor, Ashen Empire
-*Ermor receives a D1 site that spawns in land (not water provinces) they control with high dominion and low population, and reduced cap income.
+*Ermor receives a D1 site that spawns in provinces (not water provinces) they control with high dominion and low population, and reduced cap income.
 Marignon can convert these sites into S1 sites by sufficient preaching with an inquisitor.

 *50% more gold cost for all forts.